DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 into the net.
 Using FIFOs does not work because gdb needs to seek within the file while writing it.
 Using a tmpfs might fails because some coredumps can get pretty big.
-There are no widely available and stable compressing filesystems available for linux at the time of writing.
+There are no widely available and stable compressing filesystems available for Linux at the time of writing.

 Check for shared memory segments:
 ```sh